What requirements must outsourcing services comply with for the European market?

-- consent — consumers must explicitly consent by opting in, consent must be easy to withdraw and requests must be specific and in plain language;
+Consent – consumers must explicitly consent by opting in, consent must be easy to withdraw and requests must be specific and in plain language.

-- right to be forgotten – consumers are entitled to have their personal data erased and have processing and further dissemination halted;
+Right to be forgotten – consumers are entitled to have their personal data erased and have processing and further dissemination halted.

-- If you are dealing with personal data, study the GDPR’s new European data protection rules and principles, for a good understanding of what is allowed and what is not.
+- Study the GDPR’s new European data protection rules and principles if you are dealing with personal data.
+This will give you a good understanding of what is allowed and what is not.

 - Audit your current data to determine whether it is GDPR compliant.
 What data do you have, where and why?
 Did you or your client obtain explicit consent to use it for this specific purpose?